 Concepts such as line, shape, form, color, pattern, design, and composition are developed in an art curriculum that allows children to express their creativity and discover their talents.
 Young artists learn to value not only the product, but also the process.
 The children also enjoy exposure to well-known artists, their unique styles, and classical works.
 Other goals include development of fine motor skills, improvement of hand-eye coordination, and experiences in collaborative learning.
 Faith’s Fine Arts Fair also allows children to receive recognition for their favorite “masterpieces.”
 To review Faith’s academic standards in the area of Art, click here.

 The goals of Faith’s physical education program include: skill development, instruction of sport specific rules, strategies of team and individual sports, physical fitness and cardiovascular development, practical experiences in leadership, teamwork, and sportsmanship, and development of a positive self-image in a safe, structured environment.
 Expectations include participation in all games and activities, respect for peers and instructors, proper care of equipment, and cooperation.
-The P.E. program is designed to enable each child to achieve success while developing an interest in life-long physical activity.
+The P.E. program is designed to enable each child to achieve success while developing an interest in lifelong physical activity.
 Participation in P.E. for students with medical problems or physical limitations will be modified as needed.
 Children in grade 7 will also receive certification in CPR and the use of the AED taught by qualified instructors as part of the overall P.E. curriculum.
 To review Faith’s academic standards in the area of Physical Education, click here.